omninando/resume/Readme.md

 ## Skills

-* Javascript (React, TypeScript, ES2015+, Redux, AngularJS, jQuery, NodeJS, Most.JS)
+- Javascript (React, TypeScript, ES2015+, Redux, AngularJS, jQuery, NodeJS, Most.JS)
-* CSS (Stylus, Sass, PostCSS)
+- CSS (Stylus, Sass, PostCSS)
-* Tests (Jest, React testing library, Cypress, WebdriverIO, Playwright)
+- Tests (Jest, React testing library, Cypress, WebdriverIO, Playwright)
-* CSS Frameworks (CSS Modules, Styled Components, Tachyons)
+- CSS Frameworks (CSS Modules, Styled Components, Tachyons)
-* Monitoring (Splunk, Sentry)
+- Monitoring (Splunk, Sentry, Amplitude, Launchdarkly)
-* CI/CD (Github Actions, Jenkins)
+- CI/CD (Github Actions, Jenkins)
-* Git
+- Git

 ## Experience

+**Software Engineer Frontend** - [Typeform](https://www.typeform.com/) - February 2022 - Present

+> Currently working in the experiments team working in new features for onboarding and guiding customers through the platform and improve the usage of forms.
+The features are developed in React and bundled with internal configuration of webpack.
+Jest, react-testing-library and cypress are used to validate and test the solutions.
+A backend with NodeJS/Typescript is also maintained by me and the team.

-**Software Engineer - Javascript** - [Klarna](https://www.klarna.com/) - March 2020 - Present
+**Software Engineer - Javascript** - [Klarna](https://www.klarna.com/) - March 2020 - February 2022

-> Currently working in the Hosted Payment Page, which consists in a external payment integration for in-store and e-commerce merchants, being built in React bundled with webpack.
+> Worked in the Hosted Payment Page, which consists in a external payment integration for in-store and e-commerce merchants, being built in React bundled with webpack.
 As is a payment integration it is done with unit tests using jest and react testing library, along with webdriverIO and Browserstack to have e2e testing coverage.
 I also work in the Klarna app building a new way to pay in-store with QR codes.
 It is built with React Native, Redux and Most.JS to handle the user flows and Jest and Cypress to account for testing the app.
 I also work in a BFF layer which is a node lambda function that interfaces the app with multiple backends.

 **Front End Engineer** - [VTEX](https://www.vtex.com/) - June 2017 - January 2020